What is a Demand Letter and Can I Do it Myself?

 3. Proof of liability

 It is important to prove the other party’s liability for your injuries as part of your suit.
 This section of the letter should include evidence to support your claim.
-If you allege that the other party was negligent, you could present evidence against them with witness statements, police reports, and medical records showing the extent of your injuries and treatments.
+If you allege that the other party was negligent, you could present evidence against them with witness statements, police reports, and medical records showing the extent of your injuries and required treatments.

 4. Demands for compensation